 *Also fulfills MPH core requirement.

-The MPH capstone experience in Health Leadership and Management provides students the opportunity to apply the competencies they acquired to clinical, technical, and management problems in health organizations.
+The MPH capstone experience in Health Leadership and Management provides students the opportunity to apply the competencies they acquired to clinical, technical, and management problems in health sector organizations.
 A range of options are available.
 Students register for the 2-credit MPH Capstone Course (XXX.800) in the 4th term.
 Additional credits of research special studies (XXX.840) can be completed under the direction of the student's advisor or concentration-affiliated faculty.

 Leadership and Management Concentration Requirements